mdublin/Dockerized-Asynchronous-Python-Proxy-Range-Requests-Server/README.md

 **http-proxy with demo app server, both built using aiohttp and asyncio**

+*note: this is not a complete proxy and test server, rather, this is just focused on range requests as a proof-of-principal for doing asynchronous byte streaming using the aiohttp HTTP client/server package for asyncio (PEP 3156).

 To run, use Docker from inside parent directory:

 ```$ docker-compose up```